Azure/azure-sdk-for-net/sdk/vision/Azure.AI.Vision.ImageAnalysis/samples/Sample02_DenseCaptions.md

 In order to interact with Azure Image Analysis, you'll need to create an instance of the [ImageAnalysisClient][imageanalysis_client_class] class.
-To configure a client for use with Azure Image Analysis, provide a valid endpoint URI to an Azure Computer Vision resource along with a corresponding key credential authorized to use the Azure Computer Vison resource.
+To configure a client for use with Azure Image Analysis, provide a valid endpoint URI to an Azure Computer Vision resource along with a corresponding key credential authorized to use the Azure Computer Vision resource.

 ```C# Snippet:ImageAnalysisAuth
 string endpoint = Environment.GetEnvironmentVariable("VISION_ENDPOINT");